We Are Increasing Risk Sensitivity and Improving the Quality of Our Activities Through Further Strengthening of Our Risk-management Structures

 Basic PhilosophyA System That Can Be Brought to Bear on Ever-changing Risks and Crises

-Here at the Sekisui Chemical Group, we are working to build a risk management structure that unifies “risk management,” which aims to prevent risks from occurring in the first place, and “crisis management,” which responds to serious risks that have manifested.
-Through this unification of concepts we aim to create a system that can be brought to bear on ever-changing risks and crises.
+Here at Sekisui Chemical Group, we are working to build a risk management structure that unifies “risk management,” which aims to prevent risks from occurring in the first place, and “crisis management,” which responds to serious risks that have manifested.
+Through this unification of concepts, we aim to build a system that can be brought to bear on ever-changing risks and crises.

 Management StructureExplicitly State Risk Management Policies in Writing and Share Them with All Company Employees